OviSarkar62/Chest_Xray_Classification_Utilizing_CNN_with_Optimized_Hyperparameters/README.md

 (3) https://www.kaggle.com/datasets/nih-chest-xrays/data

 The first Database is used to compile chest X-rays of COVID-19 positive pictures and normal images.
 Images of bacterial pneumonia are sourced from the second Dataset.
 Furthermore, photos of pneumothorax are obtained from the third Dataset.
-The subset of X-ray imagery is built using the datasets to identify and assess the efficiency of the suggested CNN model architecture.

 ### Preprocessing & Augmentation